 Restrict the possible repercussions to coworkers.

 Finally, when a decision primarily impacts the delegate alone, managers may be able to avoid the interpersonal costs associated with decision delegation.
-In a study where 981 participants pictured themselves or their team administrator being questioned about a work-from-home schedule, we tested this theory.
+We tested this theory in a study where 981 participants pictured themselves or their team administrator being questioned about a work-from-home schedule.